 It is up to you to find out what support is available.

 - Find out what government department/s are responsible for helping you with housing.

 - Correctly complete the required application forms.

-- Ensure your application remains current and is updated as required.
+- Make sure your application remains current and is updated as required.

 Make sure you know your welfare rights such as housing.
 Remember housing is a human right!